-(A) General Requirements.

-(1) Line of Sight.
+- (A) General Requirements. - (1) Line of Sight.
 All landscaping shall be in compliance with the City's minimum line of site standards and sight distance triangles for streets, intersections, and driveways as required by

-- Chapter 332, Article 1.
-No landscaping plant materials shall obstruct or impede the traffic flow on any public right of way or pedestrian walkways. - (2) Plant Protection.
+Chapter 332, Article 1.
+No landscaping plant materials shall obstruct or impede the traffic flow on any public right of way or pedestrian walkways.

+- (2) Plant Protection.
 All planting in areas which are adjacent to vehicular use area or outdoor storage areas shall be protected from vehicular encroachment by construction of curbing or other appropriate barriers. - (3) Erosion Control.
 Surface water on all planting areas shall be stabilized to prevent erosion by the use of live ground cover, mulches, shrubs, permeable pedestrian paver blocks, or any combination thereof. - (4) Overhead Utility Lines.
-The location of all overhead utilities shall be considered during the placement of required trees in accordance with the following standards: - (a) Any tree with a mature planting height (as indicated in Appendix A) not exceeding 20 feet may be planted directly beneath or nearby to overhead utility lines. - (b) Any tree with a mature planting height (as indicated in Appendix A) in excess of 20 feet shall be installed set back from the nearest overhead utility lines.
-The required setback distance shall be calculated to be the mature height of the planting (as indicated in Appendix A) minus 20 feet. - (5) Fire Equipment.
+The location of all overhead utilities shall be considered during the placement of required trees in accordance with the following standards: - (a) Small species at maturity not to exceed height of utility line shall be used when located within 20 feet of the lowest point of the overhead utility lines, following approval of the appropriate utility company.
+(See Appendix A for characterization of tree sizes by species). - (b) Trees specified in Appendix A Section 3 may be used within 20 to 30 feet of overhead utility lines. - (c) Medium to large canopy species may be used when located more than 30 feet from the nearest overhead utility lines(s).
+(See Appendix A Section 3). - (5) Fire Equipment.
 A minimum 5-foot radius shall be maintained around all fire protection equipment, including fire hydrants, and shall contain no plant materials or structural elements other than ground cover plants. - (6) Minimum Root Zones.
-In order to provide sufficient growing area for planted trees within tree islands, the minimum root zone of 150 square feet is required for all trees. - (7) Size of Planting Beds.
+In order to provide sufficient growing area for planted trees within tree islands, the minimum root zone of 170 square feet is required for all trees. - (7) Size of Planting Beds.
 The length of all planting beds shall not exceed two and one-half times their width. - (8) Minimum Planting Area per Tree.
 Trees shall have no less than 150 square feet of planting area surrounding their bases.
 These areas shall be maintained in either vegetative landscape material or other pervious cover. - (9) Planting Sites.
 Planting sites must have at least 6" of clearance of good top soil, including 6" around and below the root ball of all trees.
 During planting the City Arborist may require that unsuitable soil be removed and replaced with top soil. - (10) Root Barriers.
-Prior to the installation of tress, a determination shall be made as to whether root barriers are necessary to prevent roots from uplifting or cracking sidewalks.

-(B) Tree Planting Guidelines.

-- (1) Always pick a tree up by the container or root ball, never by the trunk. - (2) Remove all tree wrap, burlap, wire baskets, ties or other binding devices from the tree before planting. - (3) The hole shall be a minimum of two (2) times the width of the root ball with sloped sides. - (4) The depth of the hole should be no deeper than the height between the bottom of the root ball and the trunk flare. - (5) Backfill soil must be watered and all air pockets removed and filled with clean dirt. - (6) Stake the tree only if necessary. - (7) All requirements of the planting comments and planting detail will be followed.
+Prior to the installation of tress, a determination shall be made as to whether root barriers are necessary to prevent roots from uplifting or cracking sidewalks. - (B) Tree Planting Guidelines. - (1) Always pick a tree up by the container or root ball, never by the trunk. - (2) Remove all tree wrap, burlap, wire baskets, ties or other binding devices from the tree before planting. - (3) The hole shall be a minimum of two (2) times the width of the root ball with sloped sides. - (4) The depth of the hole should be no deeper than the height between the bottom of the root ball and the trunk flare. - (5) Backfill soil must be watered and all air pockets removed and filled with clean dirt. - (6) Stake the tree only if necessary. - (7) All requirements of the planting comments and planting detail will be followed.